rickyzhang82/telepresence/docs/reference/vpn.md

 # Telepresence and VPNs

 Telepresence creates a virtual network interface (VIF) when it connects.
-This VIF is configured to route the cluster's service subnet and pod subnets so that the user can access resources in the cluster.
+This VIF is configured to route the cluster's service and pod subnets so that the user can access resources in the cluster.
 It's not uncommon that the workstation where Telepresence runs already has network interfaces that route subnets that will overlap.
 Such conflicts must be resolved deterministically.

-Unless configured otherwise, Telepresence will resolve subnet conflicts by simply moving the cluster's subnet using network address translation.
-For a majority of use-cases, this will be enough.
+Unless configured otherwise, Telepresence will resolve subnet conflicts by moving the cluster's subnet out of the way using network address translation.
+For a majority of use-cases, this will be enough, but there are some [caveats](#caveats-when-using-vnat) to be aware of.

 For more info, see the section on how to [avoid the conflict](#avoiding-the-conflict) below.